Technology / Networking

 Here are the largest subnet IP addresses in these ranges:

-This is important to know because it affects the number of hosts and subnets available in a network.
+This is important because it affects the number of hosts and subnets available in a network.

 Notice that Class A addresses provide the most room for host addresses (the black digits).
 That's because the network portion only occupies the first octet.
 Most large enterprises use Class A IP addresses for this reason.
 You can connect more devices to a Class A network than a Class C.

-In every class, you can steal bits from the hosts to create more subnets, but you're also reducing the number of hosts.
-Notice how stealing just one bit for the network drops the number of hosts significantly.
+In every class, you can steal bits from the hosts to create more subnets but also reduce the number of hosts.
+Notice how stealing just one bit for the network significantly drops the number of hosts.

 Class A Subnet Netmasks and Hosts